weaselkeeper/project-template/README.md

     └── someproject.py  The project

 Version and some other information is pulled from git, so makefile won't work if you are not in a git repo.
+Build targets (make rpm, make deb, etc) Require at least on git tag to have been created.
 Might work on that later.